-16. The data on levels of DA in King Scallops from McKenzie and Bavington (2002) and Campbell et al. (2001) were analysed further to determine DA levels in edible tissue (adductor muscle and gonad) that might make up a 400g portion.
-Statistical modelling involved the generation of 100,000 simulated edible portions of 10 scallops by random sampling with replacement2 from the datasets of DA measurements for individual animals (Annex 1 provides further details).
+Derivation of edible tissue DA levels for a 400g portion by statistical modelling measurements for individual animals (Annex 1 provides further details).
 Mean concentrations of DA were then calculated for each of these simulated portions.
 Table 2 shows high centiles of the distribution of these mean concentrations across the 100,000 simulated portions, according to the dataset(s) from which the simulated samples were derived.
 This modelling allowed the variability in DA levels associated with adductor muscle and gonadal tissue to be taken into account when estimating the concentrations that might occur in a 400g edible portion.
 The tissue DA levels presented in Table 2 can be compared to the reference level of 4.5 mg/kg, which is the highest concentration that can be present in a large portion of edible tissue before the EFSA ARfD is exceeded.